 If an employee’s home PC is infected with a virus, the VPN can provide a path for this malware to infect the businesses office systems and servers.

 While there are methods to check if remote computers have up to date anti-virus software installed, they are complicated to set up and maintain and are rarely seen in smaller businesses.

 Connecting to your OpenDesk desktop does not require a VPN.
 On a home PC the free software client used to connect to your OpenDesk workspace creates its own secure connection and only carrys screen updates, keystrokes and mouse movements.
 This greatly improves the security of your business network.

 At some point, most businesses will employ someone that does not share in the vision and values of the organisation and sooner or later this person will leave.
 Occasionally the departing employee will attempt to take confidential information that may be to their future benefit or to the benefit of a future employer.

 OpenDesk can help reduce the risk of data theft by limiting the methods by which such rogue employees can take your precious information.

 Policies can be put in place to limit the use of USB devices such as flash drives, iPods, phones and portable hard drives.

-With thin terminals or zero clients in the office, users can no longer store data locally at their desk.
+With thin terminals in the office, users can no longer store data locally at their desk.